Distributors and the comprehensive factorization system for internal groupoids

 As observed in \cite{SW73}, similar arguments can be used starting with the adjunction

-Climbing one dimension up produces two distinct factorizations of a given functor: (initial, discrete opfibration) and (final, discrete fibration).
+but climbing one dimension up produces two distinct factorizations of a given functor: (initial/discrete opfibration) and (final/discrete fibration).
 The first was named \emph{comprehensive factorization of a functor} in \cite{SW73}, as arising from a \emph{categorical comprehension schema}.

-These two factorization systems coincide if we consider the subcategory $\Gpd$ of groupoids.
-The purpose of this note is to show that, when restricted to the category of groupoids, distributors form a bicategory of relations relative to the comprehensive factorization system; this allows us to suggest a more suitable terminology for them: \emph{relators}.
-Eventually, we shall prove that the analogous result holds for $\Gpd(\cE)$, i.e.\ for the category of internal groupoids in a Barr-exact categorY $\cE$.
+A crucial point is that the two factorization systems coincide if we consider functors between groupoids.
+In this note we will show that, when restricted to the category of groupoids, distributors form a bicategory of relations relative to the comprehensive factorization system.
+More precisely, we will prove this result in the case of internal groupoids in a Barr-exact category $\cE$; the category of groupoids is recovered for $\cE=\Set$.
+The key fact is the elementary observation that, for groupoids, two-sided discrete fibrations are more simply described as usual discrete fibrations (Proposition \ref{prop:two-sided}).
+Then, since distributors can be formulated in terms of two-sided discrete fibrations, we can relate them to the comprehensive factorization system.